miflck/spritesheet_socket/README.md

 1. Open `http://localhost:3000` on any device
 2. Start drawing with mouse or touch
 3. Press spacebar to clear the canvas
-4. Each user automatically gets assigned a unique color
+4. Each user gets a unique color and animated cursor with triangular indicators
+5. Cursor appears as a colored circle with animated triangles that blink after 5 seconds

 ### For Display

 1. Open `http://localhost:3000/display` on a large screen or projector
-2. Watch as users' cursors appear as animated dragons
+2. Watch as users' cursors appear as animated animals (butterflies, etc.)
-3. See real-time collaborative drawing with dragon representations
+3. See real-time collaborative drawing with animal representations
+4. Each user gets a different animal sprite based on their color assignment

 ## Configuration